otmojo/mini-kv/README.md

 **Disk Context:**
 This NVMe SSD provides the lowest possible fsync latency (~276μs measured), making software overhead differences clearly visible.
 On slower disks (HDD/SATA SSD), disk latency would dominate and mask these effects.

+**Platform Note:**
+All results were collected on Windows 11 with NTFS.
+On this platform, `File::sync_all()` maps to `FlushFileBuffers`.
+NTFS uses metadata journaling (not full data journaling), and write-ordering semantics differ from Linux filesystems such as ext4.
+Behavior — particularly around fsync latency and durability guarantees — may differ on ext4, APFS, or other filesystems.

 ---